Danube Schema Registry Architecture

 - Sends message to broker

-- Broker validates schema ID matches topic requirements
+- Broker validates schema ID matches topic's subject

 - Message is accepted and routed to consumers